codaley/objectdet-tflitemm/README.md

 The training process involves preparing a dataset of annotated images, configuring the training pipeline, and generating a TensorFlow Lite model (`efficientdet-lite2.tflite`).
 This model is then integrated into an Android app for deployment.
 The app is capable of performing real-time object detection and includes options to switch between multiple preloaded models.

-The use case demonstrates distinguishing between rocks and bags as a proof-of-concept to assist autonomous vehicles in making safer decisions when encountering objects in their path:
+The use case demonstrates distinguishing between rocks and bags as a proof-of-concept to assist autonomous vehicles in making safer decisions when encountering objects in their path.

+- **Intended Behavior Logic**:
-- **If a rock is detected**: The vehicle swerves to avoid the obstacle.
+  - If a **rock** is detected, the vehicle will swerve to avoid the obstacle.
-- **If a bag is detected**: The vehicle avoids unnecessary evasive actions.
+  - If a **bag** is detected, the vehicle will not swerve, reducing unnecessary evasive actions.

 ![Example of app detecting objects in a live scene](media/rockbag-tflite-android.gif)